-She explains that while we have all spent the last 30 years or so thinking that stress, and its physical manifestations, were unhealthy, that that's actually not exactly the case.
-Over the course of her talk she discusses three studies that shed new light on the stress response, and how to reprogram our thoughts about it to make it healthier.
+She explains that while we have all spent the last 30 years or so thinking that stress, and its physical manifestations, were unhealthy, that's actually not exactly the case.
+Over the course of her talk, she discusses three studies that shed new light on the stress response and how to reprogram our thoughts about it to make it healthier.

-The first study shows follows groups of people who experience varying levels of stress over several years, and then tracks death records.
-Not only does it show that the people that believe stress can kill die at a much higher rate; but also it shows that the people who are under more stress, but don't believe or know about its "negative" effects are actually healthier and more likely to live long happy lives.
+The first study follows groups of people who experience varying levels of stress over several years and then tracks death records.
+Not only does it show that the people that believe stress can kill die at a much higher rate; but also it shows that the people who are under more stress but don't believe or know about its "negative" effects are actually healthier and more likely to live long happy lives.

-She explains that it has been shown that the dangerous part of the physical stress responses is in the vascular constriction that occurs while the heart is pumping at an increased rate.
-This vaso-constriction however, has only been documented in people who already believe that stress is dangerous.
+She explains that it has been shown that the dangerous part of the physical stress response is in the vascular constriction that occurs while the heart is pumping at an increased rate.
+This vaso-constriction, however, has only been documented in people who already believe that stress is dangerous.

 One thing we know for certain is that chasing meaning is better for your health than trying to avoid discomfort.
 And so I would say that's really the best way to make decisions, is go after what it is that creates meaning in your life and then trust yourself to handle the stress that follows.